Do your applications use this vulnerable package?

 github.com/gophish/gophish to version 0.11.0 or higher.

-Affected versions of this package are vulnerable to Cross-site Scripting (XSS) via the Host field on the send profile form.
+Affected versions of this package are vulnerable to Cross-site Scripting (XSS) via the IMAP Host field on the account settings page.

 A cross-site scripting attack occurs when the attacker tricks a legitimate web-based application or site to accept a request as originating from a trusted source.

 Injecting malicious code is the most prevalent manner by which XSS is exploited; for this reason, escaping characters in order to prevent this manipulation is the top method for securing code against this vulnerability.

 Escaping means that the application is coded to mark key characters, and particularly key characters included in user input, to prevent those characters from being interpreted in a dangerous context.
 For example, in HTML,